unicorn-com/uu_gateway_modevasiveg01/README.md

 whenever an IP address becomes blacklisted.
 A locking mechanism using /tmp prevents continuous emails from being sent.

-NOTE: Be sure MAILER is set correctly in mod_evasive.c
+NOTE: Be sure MAILER is set correctly in mod_evasive.c.
-      (or mod_evasive20.c).
       The default is "/bin/mail -t %s" where %s is used to denote the destination email address set in the configuration.
       If you are running on linux or some other operating system with a different type of mailer, you'll need to change this.